 The only colonial soldier to be honoured after the war with a memorial statue was Colonel Marmaduke Nixon.
 A former professional soldier, he migrated to New Zealand in 1852 and became a strong advocate of settling on ‘waste’ Māori land in the Waikato.
 He organised the Colonial Defence Force Cavalry and led his force on General Cameron’s invasion of the Waikato.
 Nixon was shot in the chest during the attack on Rangiaowhia in February 1864 and died several months later.
-The statue was put up soon after at the junction of Great South and Māngere roads in Ōtāhuhu, South Auckland.
+The statue was put up in 1868 at the junction of Great South and Māngere roads in Ōtāhuhu, South Auckland.

 Ōrākau – Rewi’s last stand

 In March 1864 war parties from Pāterangi, Ngāi Tūhoe and Ngāti Raukawa gained Ngāti Maniapoto leader Rewi Maniapoto’s agreement to fight the British at Ōrākau.
 Under his direction 300 men began constructing defensive earthworks.
-On 30 March a survey party observed the pā under construction and Brigadier General Robert Carey organised forward columns which arrived at Ōrākau the next day.
+On 30 March a survey party observed the pā under construction and Brigadier-General Robert Carey organised forward columns which arrived at Ōrākau the next day.
 Initial attacks were repulsed.
 The next day, artillery continued to bombard the pā.
 Forward trenches built by British Engineers were close enough for grenades to be thrown into the pā.
-On 2 April, Cameron arrived and offered the defenders a chance to surrender, or safe passage for the women and children; they refused this.
+On 2 April, Cameron arrived and offered the defenders a chance to surrender, or safe passage for the women and children; this was refused.

 Āke, āke, āke!

-The most famous incident of the New Zealand wars was the Ōrākau defenders’ response to the offer of surrender and safe passage.
+The most famous incident of the New Zealand wars was the Ōrākau defenders’ response to the offer of surrender or safe passage.
 The popular version is that they responded: ‘Ka whawhai tonu mātou, āke, āke, āke!’ – ‘we shall fight on, for ever, and ever, and ever!’
-There are several versions of the exact response and it is unclear whether it was Rewi Maniapoto or another who spoke.
-Whatever, ‘Rewi’s last stand’ became a legendary expression of Māori courage.
-The story was made into a film of the same name by Rudall Hayward in 1925 and remade as a ‘talkie’ in 1939.
+There are several other versions of the response and it is unclear whether it was Rewi Maniapoto or another chief who spoke.
+In any event, ‘Rewi’s last stand’ became a legendary expression of Māori courage.
+The story was made into a silent film of the same name by Rudall Hayward in 1925 and remade as a ‘talkie’ in 1939.